 Case clusters of severe respiratory disease, caused by specific adenoviruses (particularly types 7, 14, and 55), have occurred in healthy adults.

 Adenoviral infections are being increasingly recognized as causes of severe respiratory and other clinical disease in immunocompromised adults.

-Epidemic keratoconjunctivitis (see Etiology) is sometimes severe and occurs sporadically and in epidemics.
+Epidemic keratoconjunctivitis Viral conjunctivitis is a highly contagious acute conjunctival infection usually caused by an adenovirus.
+Symptoms include irritation, photophobia, and watery discharge.
+Diagnosis is clinical... read more is sometimes severe and occurs sporadically and in epidemics.
 Conjunctivitis is frequently bilateral.
 Preauricular adenopathy may develop.
 Chemosis, pain, and punctate corneal lesions that are visible with fluorescein staining may be present.
 Systemic symptoms and signs are mild or absent.
-Epidemic keratoconjunctivitis usually resolves within 3 to 4 wk, although corneal lesions may persist much longer.
+Epidemic keratoconjunctivitis usually resolves within 3 to 4 weeks, although corneal lesions may persist much longer.

 Nonrespiratory adenoviral syndromes include hemorrhagic cystitis, diarrhea in infants, and meningoencephalitis.

 Most patients recover fully.
 Even severe primary adenoviral pneumonia is not fatal except for rare fulminant cases, predominantly in infants, military recruits, and immunocompromised patients.

 Laboratory diagnosis of adenovirus infection rarely affects management.
 During the acute illness, the virus can be isolated from respiratory and ocular secretions and frequently from stool and urine.
 A 4-fold rise in the serum antibody titer indicates recent adenoviral infection.